 The best defense to the Reptile is simple: see it coming before it bites you.
 In some instances, the Reptile will be born during the pleadings phase, and in others it will be born during the discovery phase.
 Typically, a plaintiff intending to employ the Reptile will utilize the complaint as his or her de facto first discovery request.
 This is true because in most jurisdictions the scope of disclosures and discovery requests are dictated by the claims and defenses of the parties.
 Thus, if you see pleadings referencing

-If a plaintiff brings claims such as negligent hiring, retention, training, supervision, or entrustment, and these claims are permitted to stand, these claims oftentimes render evidence of prior incidents or accidents discoverable and sometimes admissible based upon knowledge or absence of mistake.
+If a plaintiff brings claims such as negligent hiring, retention, training, supervision, or entrustment, and these claims are permitted to stand, these claims oftentimes render evidence of prior incidents or accidents discoverable and sometimes admissible based upon knowledge or absence of mistake.7 7 See Fed.
+R. Evid.
+404(b).
 As Messrs.
 Ball and Keenan point out, a juror’s sense of fear and threat is not evoked by a rare occurrence or accident.
-Instead, it is the systematic violation of a safety rule that compels a juror to act.
+Instead, it is the systematic violation of a safety rule that compels a juror to act.8 8 David Ball & Don Keenan, Reptile: The 2009 Manual of the Plaintiff’s Revolution 53–54 (2009).
 Therefore, the first step towards thwarting the Reptile is to limit evidence to only the accident or incident at issue.
 This can be accomplished through motions to dismiss or motions to strike.
 Oftentimes, motions of this nature are successful because many corporate negligence and punitive damages claims lack factual support and simply recast boilerplate elements and legal conclusions.
 The plaintiff’s burden at the pleading stage in defending such a motion is establishing that the complaint contains sufficient facts

 III.
 Reptile During Discovery

 Generally, the Reptile begins to gain traction during the deposition of the defendant’s corporate representative.
 This is the point in time when the plaintiff’s attorney begins establishing safety rules, at times even referencing the pleadings, and these rules will later serve as the basis for invoking a sense of fear into jurors at trial.
 During your client’s corporate representative’s deposition, you can key in on your opponent’s use of the Reptile because the safety rules are almost always accompanied by the words

 For example, let’s assume you are defending a company against various torts related to a motor vehicle accident involving the company driver.
 Your antenna must be up when your opponent asks the company driver a question similar to,

 Understand too that the Reptile is premised upon hypothetical questions.
 When being put to use, you will see these broad hypotheticals being asked during the depositions of corporate representatives, expert witnesses, and even at times fact witnesses.
 Because lay witness testimony must always be rationally based upon his or her perceptions, any hypothetical posed to a fact witness should be followed with an immediate objection.
 This is not a novel concept as jurisdictions throughout the country have held that hypotheticals, while proper for expert witnesses, are not proper for lay witnesses.
 The rationale is simple:

 The key difference between a lay witness and an expert witness is that an expert witness may be asked hypothetical questions; however, this does not mean that parameters do not exist.
 The fact remains that most hypothetical questions, even when asked of expert witnesses, remain improper because they are overbroad and are not likely to lead to the discovery of admissible evidence.
-Remember, any opinion offered by an expert must be based upon facts or data.
+Remember, any opinion offered by an expert must be based upon facts or data.11 11 Fed.
+R. Evid.
+702(b); Fla.
+Stat. § 90.702.
 A question whether the failure of a company driver to scan the roadway prior to proceeding through an intersection unnecessarily endangers the public at large is not only overbroad, but also, and more importantly, contains no facts or data.
 For example, let’s assume your expert witness was asked the same hypothetical question as your driver, a lay witness: